 Welcome!
 I'm Brian Stark and I'm trying to run across all 50 states.
 This year, in October 2013, I ran 500 miles across Wisconsin and Michigan following the Ice Age Trail and the Pere Marquette Trail.
 Those two were my 30th and 31st states crossed on foot.
 Last year I crossed Wyoming on the Oregon Trail but was blocked by a large surprise.
 Enjoy this short video to find out what it was and then enjoy the rest of my page!

 Here's my short film video about record-setting run across Nevada on the American Discovery Trail

-That's me on The Price Is Right with Bob Barker after a 5,000 mile run
+That's me as a contestant on The Price Is Right with Bob Barker

 In July 2011 I completed a 500-mile, 11-day run across Nevada on the American Discovery Trail from Baker to Lake Tahoe.
 The Nevada route crossed 14 mountain ranges, 6 state parks, 5 wilderness areas and included over 37,000 feet of climbing!
 The purpose of that trip was to promote the American Discovery Trail, Nevada State Parks and to set the record for the fastest crossing of the state on the trail.
 I completed the trip in 11 days, 7 hours, and 28 minutes.